luaguillande/scss_helpers/README.md

 # Scss Helpers Library

-  Scss Helpers Lbrary is a toolkit of mixins and classes designated to help you to style your SCSS;
+  Scss Helpers Lbrary is a toolkit of mixins and classes designated to help you to style your SCSS.

 ## Quick start guide